-- (1) No business is to be transacted at any ordinary meeting of the Council other than that specified in the agenda, without the approval of the presiding member or the Council. - (2) No business is to be transacted at a special meeting of the Council other than that given in the notice as the purpose of the meeting. - (3) Subject to subclause (4), no business is to be transacted at an adjourned meeting of the Council other than that- - (a) specified in the notice of the meeting which had been adjourned; and - (b) which remains unresolved. - (4) Where a meeting is adjourned to the next ordinary meeting of the Council then, unless the Council resolves otherwise, the business unresolved at the adjourned meeting is to be dealt with before considering Reports (Item 10) at that ordinary meeting.
+- (1) No business is to be transacted at any ordinary meeting of the Council other than that specified in the agenda, without the approval of the Presiding Member or the Council. - (2) No business is to be transacted at a special Council meeting other than that given in the notice as the purpose of the meeting. - (3) Subject to subclause (4), no business is to be transacted at an adjourned meeting of the Council other than that- - (a) specified in the notice of the meeting which had been adjourned; and - (b) which remains unresolved. - (4) Where a meeting is adjourned to the next ordinary Council meeting then, unless the Council resolves otherwise, the business unresolved at the adjourned meeting is to be dealt with before considering Reports of Committees at that ordinary Council meeting.